 Does my SAU financial aid apply to three-week, professor-led CCS options and/or off-campus semester programs?

-SAU aid does apply to SAU programs such as SAU Japan, SAU Guatemala, SAU Jordan, SAU Tokyo Christian University, student teaching abroad, etc. There are also SAU semester workshops students should attend to know how to apply and work toward a semester abroad.
+SAU aid does apply to SAU programs such as SAU Japan, SAU Guatemala, SAU Jordan, SAU Tokyo Christian University, student teaching abroad, etc. There are also SAU semester workshops students should attend to know how to apply and work toward an SAU semester abroad.
 Planning ahead by 16-18 months is very important.

 Is additional financial aid available for CCS or semester abroad program costs?